cosmicjs/vue-garage-sale/article/article.md

 <v-flex>
 ```

-means that this `div` will take the full width of the page if this is `xm` which means extra small device. and it will take half of the width for small size screen or larger.
+This, means that this `div` will take the full width of the page if this is `xm` which means extra small device. and it will take half of the width for small size screen or larger.
 Knowing that each screen has about 12 columns in total.
 There is also another feature of Vuetify that will allow us to query screen size and issue conditional statements or apply conditional styling.
 It's called `breakpoint` and can be used as the following:

 ```